 Ahmad Ali Biography

 The biography of Ahmad Ali.
 This page has biographical information on Ahmad Ali, one of the best poets of all time.
-This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.
+We also provides access to the poet's poems, best poetry, quotes, short poems, and more.

 Ahmed Ali (1910 in New Delhi – 14 January 1994 in Karachi ) (Urdu) was an Indian (later Pakistani ) novelist, poet, critic, translator, diplomat and scholar, who was responsible for writing Twilight in Delhi.
 Born in Delhi, India, Ahmed Ali was educated at Aligarh and Lucknow universities, graduating with first-class and first in the order of merit in both B.A.
 (Honours), 1930 and M.A.
 English, 1931. [ citation needed ] He taught at leading Indian universities including Lucknow and Allahabad from 1932–46 and joined the Bengal Senior Educational Service as professor and head of the English Department at Presidency College, Calcutta (1944–47).
 Ali was the BBC's Representative and Director in India during 1942–44.
 During the Partition of India, he was the British Council Visiting Professor to the University of China in Nanking as appointed by the British government of India.
 When he tried to return to India in 1948, K.P.S.
 Menon (then India's Ambassador to China ) did not let him and he was forced to move to Pakistan.